 Conflicts of Interest Policy

-The Management Body of the Firm (the ‘Board’), in conjunction with Legal and Compliance, take responsibility for implementing systems and controls designed to prevent conflicts of interest in Polunin’s business.
-These are outlined in the Conflicts Inventory, which is updated as and when a new conflict is identified and reviewed overall on a periodic basis and at least annually.
+The Firm’s Board of Directors, in conjunction with Legal and Compliance, takes responsibility for implementing systems and controls designed to prevent conflicts of interest in Polunin’s business.
+These are outlined in the Register of Conflicts of Interest, which is updated as and when a new or potential conflict is identified and reviewed overall on a periodic basis and at least annually.

 Polunin must take all appropriate steps to identify and to prevent or manage conflicts of interest that arise, or may arise, in the course of conducting its regulated activities, between: